FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

-- Guidelines to write letters to the editor will be printed every issue in the opinion section of the North Star and made available on FHNtoday.com.
+- Information about writing letters to the editor will be printed in every issue of the North Star and made available on FHNtoday.com.

 - Letters to editor should not exceed 300 words, must be signed and must include writer’s address and phone number for verification.